 Hiking to Balding and Radical Bay offers the best of both worlds.
 The tracks are usually quiet and offer tranquil island views and a touch of Aussie wildlife.

 The track starts at the end of the beach in Horseshoe Bay and darts up a short hill around to Balding Bay.
-Remember to keep your cameras sheathed as this one is a nudist beach, so if that's your thing, go for it!
+Remember to keep your cameras sheathed as this one is a nudist beach!

 For people traveling in Australia, Magnetic Island is one of the best places to explore the unique Aussie wildlife.

-While you might have spotted many Kangaroos so far, Geoffrey Bay will guarantee you sightings of many small rock wallabies.
+While you might have spotted many Kangaroos so far, Geoffrey Bay will guarantee you sightings of many small rock wallabies that are famous on this island.

 For the best chance of a sighting, come at 5.00 pm in the afternoon or at sunset.
 Also, remember to not feed them, as this encourages them to become reliant on human feeding.